Intentional Communications Policy

 Understand and replace offensive words and images

 Words matter.
 One way to be more intentional with language is to examine the common words and phrases we use.
-As a result of colonialism, slavery, and the persistence of structural and systemic racism, it’s inevitable that the origins of many common phrases are unfortunately rooted in those realities.
-Other phrases derive from the second-class treatment of those who are defined by characteristics that make them different from those who historically held “power” in society: religion, gender, sexual orientation, neurotype, disability, physical appearance, political belief, and others.
-By learning and reflecting on where words, phrases, linguistic idioms, and visual references came from, we can help create an environment where everyone feels welcome and included.
+Some words or phrases can carry historical or societal connotations that inadvertently alienate or marginalize those defined by characteristics such as religion, gender, sexual orientation, neurotype, disability, physical appearance, political belief, and others.
+By learning and reflecting on where these words, phrases, and images originated, we can help create an environment where everyone feels welcome and included.

-Skylight team members have created a growing list of words and phrases that replicate historic patterns of exclusion and marginalization.
+Skylight team members have compiled resources that highlight potentially harmful patterns of exclusion and marginalization.

-We expect that you will not only remove offensive words and images from your communication patterns, but that you will also review existing documents, code, and other materials and replace any offensive words or images with suggested alternatives.
-To learn more about why these words and phrases are included, review the resources tab in the spreadsheet or consider doing your own research.
+We expect that you’ll not only remove offensive words and images from your communication patterns, but that you’ll also review existing documents, code, and other materials and replace any problematic words or images with suggested alternatives.
+To learn more about why some words and phrases are considered problematic, you may do your own research and consult recommended resources.
 The goal of this policy is to raise awareness for why we need to update our language, not to censor or monitor.

-This is a living document, so if you learn that a form of communication is offensive, please add it as a suggestion to the spreadsheet.
-If you’d like to add suggested replacements, a rationale, and/or resource link too, please do — but don’t feel obligated.
+This is a living document, so if you learn that a form of communication is offensive, please share it with the team.
+If you’d like to add suggested replacements, a rationale, or a resource link too, please do — but don’t feel obligated.
 The list is never exhaustive or complete, but is meant to serve as a guide to help all of us be more intentional with our words.

 Accept when you’ve made a mistake

 Using more inclusive language can be hard.
-We realize that this policy is asking some of you to change deeply embedded communication patterns.
-Moreover, we know that even if you read every resource and make every replacement listed in the spreadsheet, you might still say or share something that causes offense.
+We realize this policy is asking some of you to change deeply embedded communication patterns.
+Moreover, we know that even if you’ve reviewed all resources and made every recommended replacement, you might still say or share something that causes offense.

 When you make a mistake, we ask that you accept the impact and apologize without trying to defend yourself.
 Instead, try something like: “I’m so sorry.
-I didn’t understand/remember the impact of that word/phrase/image.
-Thank you for sharing that insight with me/reminding me.”
+I didn’t understand or remember the impact of that word/phrase/image.
+Thank you for sharing that insight with me.”

 Speak up when you notice exclusionary communication